The Commander Rules Committee (RC) develops and maintains the philosophy, rules, and list of cards banned in Commander.

 He’s a former Level 5 Judge, known for his aggressive efforts to make the Pro Tour a bastion of fair play.
 After retiring from judging in 2011, he joined the Pro Tour coverage team until moving on to complete a Master’s Degree in English literature in 2019.
 He has written a column about Commander at starcitygames for 20 years and recently did a stint as a Magic designer at Wizards of the Coast.
 He’s created arguably the most famous deck in the history of Commander, You Did This to Yourself.

 The Commander Advisory Group

-The commander advisory committee is an invited group of Commander community leaders who use their breadth of perspectives on the format to assist the Rules Committee.
+The Commander Advisory Group is an invited group of Commander community leaders who use their breadth of perspectives on the format to assist and advise the Rules Committee.
 They highlight potential format improvements, discuss impact of proposed changes, and help the RC stay in touch with the community.

 Josh Lee Kwai has been a Magic player (off and on) since 1993.
 In 2013, he learned to play Commander and eventually started The Command Zone podcast with his friend Jimmy Wong.
 Josh is a former movie trailer editor with over 15 years of experience working for companies like Disney and Universal Pictures on properties like Star Wars, The Fast and Furious, The Avengers, and many more.
 Jumping into content creation for MTG was a chance to unite his favorite hobby with his professional knowledge of film production.
 He is currently the CEO of The Command Zone on YouTube as well as the creator and director of the popular web series Game Knights.